 Those traveling in-state by car should consider how they store their products.
 Cannabis is sensitive to light, humidity, air, and heat.
 Improper storage can cause the breakdown of cannabinoids, which reduces the product’s effectiveness.
 Cannabis flower stored in moist conditions could grow mold.

-- Pick a glass or titanium containers, which protect against air and light exposure.
+- Pick a glass or titanium container, which protects against air and light exposure.

-- If using glass containers, colored glass will minimize the breakdown of cannabinoids.
+- If using glass containers, the colored glass will minimize the breakdown of cannabinoids.

 - Store cannabis in a cool, dark place to avoid damage from heat and light.